 Challenge number Detail of challenge 1 Internal and external assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-This gap remains around 20% lower for disadvantaged pupils compared to non-disadvantaged pupils at the end of KS2.
-2 Internal and external assessments indicate that Phonics attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-This gap remains around 40% lower for disadvantaged pupils compared to non-disadvantaged pupils at the end of Year 1.
-3 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 0.7% - 3.1% lower than for non-disadvantaged pupils.
-17.2% of disadvantaged pupils have been 'persistently absent' compared to 9.4% of their peers during that period.
+2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
+This negatively impacts their development as readers.
+Needs continue after fluency due to limited vocabulary and experience of some pupils.
+3 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 4 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Nursery through school and in general, are more prevalent among our disadvantaged pupils than their peers.
 Use of language and extending the children's vocabulary across school 5 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to additional needs, and a lack of enrichment opportunities.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Referrals for support for pupils with SEMH needs remain relatively high.
-13 pupils (6 of whom are disadvantaged) currently require additional support with social and emotional needs, with 9 (6 of whom are disadvantaged) receiving small group interventions.